brettfazio/orderbook/README.md

 The baseline quantcup code from Quantcup.org is also provide (though it has been modified to use C++ instead of C).

+While there is no official leaderboard or competition like the original QuantCup, a way to participate here would be to fork the repo, edit `engine.rs` and try to get the best bench score possible.

 ## Modification

 `engine.rs` should be the main location for modification and optimization.